puppetlabs/puppetlabs-peadm/documentation/docker_examples.md

 6. You can use top to view all the processes being run in the containers.
 7. Docker will use the privilege mode option when running these examples (systemd support)
 8. Systemd is running inside these containers!
 The real systemd, not the fake one.

+If you see errors regarding peadmin::puppet_runonce, just run the install or upgrade script again.
+Might have to perform multiple times for resource constrained docker hosts.